 You really can’t afford to be in the dark when it comes to your finances.
 After all, that’s why it’s called personal finance.
 Get started today by sitting down with your spouse and having a sincere, uninterrupted, honest conversation about your money.

-You can start today with learning about the items on this short list:
+You can start today by learning about the items on this shortlist:

 Debt.
 How much money do you owe?
 Where do you owe money?
 And what kind of interest rates are you paying?
 Seeing the total dollar figure of your debts can be a great motivator to pay them off, and knowing the terms of each debt will make it easier to determine where to start.